ogbeche77/my_portfolio/README.md

 # Free to Reuse
-You can fork the repository and use as a guide for your own perdonal portfolio too
+You can fork the repository and use as a guide for your personal portfolio.